-In this paper, we have shown that the entanglement properties, and more precisely the entanglement spectrum, are instrumental in determining both first-order and infinite-order phase transitions in a long-range quantum spin model.
-Specifically, we have shown that the entanglement spectrum contains sufficient information to fully determine the quantum phase diagram of the LRXXZ model, and locate the corresponding phase transitions, vs the anisotropy and long-range parameters.
-In contrast, geometrical entanglement signals the AFM-SRXY and SRXY-FM transitions, reminiscent of the short-range XXZ model, but shows a smooth behavior at the onset of genuine long-range effects, namely across the SRXY-LRXY transition.
+In this work, we have shown the efficiency of entanglement properties to signal both first-order and infinite-order phase transitions in a long-range quantum spin model.
+Specifically, we have shown that the entanglement spectrum contains sufficient information to fully determine the quantum phase diagram of the LRXXZ model, and precisely locate the corresponding phase transitions, versus the anisotropy and long-range parameters.
+Geometrical entanglement signals the AFM-SRXY and SRXY-FM transitions, reminiscent of the short-range XXZ model, but shows a smooth behavior at the onset of genuine long-range effects, namely across the SRXY-LRXY transition.
 We have found that, within the XY phase, the entanglement spectrum exhibits a remarkable selfsimilarity, which allows us to map the long-range model onto its short-range counterpart.
-The latter can be exploited in combination with RG theory to locate the AFM-SRXY and SRXY-LRXY phase transitions from the breakdown of LL theory.
+The latter can be exploited in combination with RG theory to precisely locate the AFM-SRXY and SRXY-LRXY phase transitions from the breakdown of LL theory.
 The AFM, SRXY, and FM phases hence obtained are reminiscent of the short-range XXZ model, while the LRXY phase is characterized by emerging long-range effects and continuous symmetry breaking.
-The obtained phase diagram is in good agreement with our numerical calculations using tensornetwork approaches, as well as with previous results.
+The obtained phase diagram is in excellent agreement with our numerical calculations using tensor-network approaches, as well as with previous results.